cloudfoundry/cf-networking-release/README.md

 ## To deploy a local-only (no-op) CNI plugin
 As a baseline, you can deploy using only the basic [bridge CNI plugin](https://github.com/containernetworking/cni/blob/master/Documentation/bridge.md).

-This plugin will provide connectivity between containeres on the same Garden host (Diego cell) but will not provide a cross-host network.
+This plugin will provide connectivity between containers on the same Garden host (Diego cell) but will not provide a cross-host network.
 However, it can be a useful baseline configuration for testing and development.